MoviesAroundMe/MoviesAroundMe/README.md

 # Problems/Ideas:
-* Do we use the Cineworld API or scrape Google results?
 * Additional options that we have not used: rotten tomatoes user rating and fresh/rotten data

 # Potential additional features: